KCCG/shell-genomics/_episodes/05-writing-scripts.md

  - ``cURL`` is a pun, it is supposed to be read as "see URL", so its basic function is to *display* webpages or data at a web address.

+Roughly speaking, `wget` is easier to use but `curl` is more flexible.
-Which one you need to use mostly depends on your operating system, as most computers will only have one or the other installed by default.
+Both of these tools are available on Wolfpack, but not necessarily on your laptop, as most operating systems will only have one or the other installed by default.

-Let's say you want to download some data from Ensembl.
-We're going to download a very small tab-delimited file that just tells us what data is available on the Ensembl bacteria server.
-Before we can start our download, we need to know whether we're using ``curl`` or ``wget``.

-To see which program you have, type:
+A quick way to check which tools you have is with `which`.
+``which`` is a BASH program that looks through everything you have installed, and tells you what folder it is installed to.
+If it can't find the program you asked for, it returns nothing, i.e. gives you no results.

+Check by using the following commands, first on the cluster then again on a terminal session that is **not** connected to the cluster.
 ~~~
 $ which curl
 $ which wget
 ~~~
 {: .bash}

-``which`` is a BASH program that looks through everything you have installed, and tells you what folder it is installed to.
-If it can't find the program you asked for, it returns nothing, i.e. gives you no results.

 On Mac OSX, you'll likely get the following output: